 Contractor must be a member of NFCA and have at least two years of experience installing products, must have completed installation of at least 20 projects, must have certification stating that the contractor has received product training by a product supplier, and has been installing that supplier’s product for at least two years.

-Attend an NFCA operated training program in either SFRM or IFRM that covers the details of the UL design procedures, code compliance procedures, beam substitution procedures, thickness adjustment procedures, priming requirements, UL global design issues, NFCA applications and quality control standards, and ASTM standards relevant to the industry.
-The next NFCA CAP Training will be held in conjunction with NFCA's 2017 Annual Fireproofing Conference, March 13-15, 2017, at The Ritz-Carlton, Atlanta, GA.
+Attend the NFCA Fireproofing Education for the NFCA Contractor Accreditation Program, in SFRM and or IFRM, that covers the details of the UL design procedures, code compliance procedures, beam substitution procedures, thickness adjustment procedures, priming requirements, UL global design issues, NFCA applications and quality control standards, and ASTM standards relevant to the industry.
+NFCA will announce opportunities to attend the 2021 NFCA Fireproofing Education soon.

 Pass an extensive examination conducted by NFCA to confirm the contractor’s representative has become skilled with all the subject matter of the training program.
 Upon receiving a minimum passing score of 80%, the tested individual will become the contractor’s Designated Responsible Individual (DRI).
 The contactor must have paid all associated Program Fees and signed the NFCA License Agreement.